-Congenital eyelid drooping
+Congenital

-Congenital eyelid drooping
+Congenital

-What is Congenital eyelid drooping?
+What is

 Ptosis is referred to as the drooping of the eyelid.
 Normally, the position of the upper eyelid is 0.5 to 1.0 mm below the upper edge of the cornea.
 If the upper eyelid is lower than normal, it is considered to be ptosis.
 If ptosis is present at birth or within the first year of life, it is called congenital ptosis.